Mythic-Projects/YetAnotherMessagesLibrary/repository/okaeri/FORMAT.md

     stay: 20
 ```

-Every holder could be represented both as object and list of objects (Yeah even Action Bar & Title)
+<u>Every</u> holder type can be represented both as object and list of objects (Yeah even Action Bar & Title).

 ---
-This whole section is W.I.P. but I think its good representation of what this serializer can do.
+This whole file is W.I.P. but I think its good representation of what this serializer can do...